ubc-cpsc455-2024S/project-29_abd/README.md

 #### Itinerary Sharing and Downloading:

-- Enable users to share their itineraries with others via a link.
+- Enable users to share their itineraries with others via a link where other can change and modify.
 - Implement functionality to download itineraries in a simple format (e.g., PDF).

 #### Basic User Interface (UI) Enhancements: